ifp/schemas/systems/loader.md

 }
 ```

-Notes: Adverts will never come through from the Checker with the approval of 'pending', as this state represents the adverts which have not yet been checked.
+Note: Adverts will never come through from the Checker with the approval of 'pending' or 'deferred', as these states represents the adverts which have not yet been approved, and therefore are not ready to leave the checker system.

+## Approval Funnel Trap

+All new adverts come onto the system as "approval": "pending", but then later on, some may be upgraded to "approval": "approved" in the Checker.
+If this happens and the original system that loaded the advert then upserts the advert again, it will be with "approval": "pending".
+As the advert has been set to "approval": "approved", the "approval" status will not change back to "pending".
+Thus, the change of "approval" can be seen a one-way action during the lifetime of the advert.